-Follow the page limits for the Research Strategy in the NIH Table of Page Limits unless otherwise specified in the FOA.
-Although multiple sections of information are required in the Research Strategy as detailed below, the page limit applies to the entirety of the single Research Strategy attachment.
+Follow the page limits for the Research Strategy in the NIH Table of Page Limits, unless otherwise specified in the FOA.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.

-Organize the Research Strategy in the specified order and use the instructions provided below, unless otherwise specified in the FOA.
-Start each section with the appropriate section heading - Significance, Approach, etc. Cite published experimental details in the Research Strategy and provide the full reference in F.220 - R&R Other Project Information Form, Bibliography and References Cited.
+Organize the Research Strategy in the specified order and use the instructions provided below.
+Start each section with the appropriate heading - Significance, Innovation, Approach.

+Cite published experimental details in the Research Strategy section and provide the full reference in K.220 - R&R Other Project Information Form, Bibliography and References Cited.